forcedotcom/assessment-bot/docs/guides/UserGuide.md

 `Next Item Name (Default Outcome)` will contain the name of the next item (`1000 Mbps Recommendation`) if the decision outcome evaluates to true

 `Next Item Condition Value` will define the Conditional Logic to be used when comparing signals for this decision.
-By default it will do an AND condition between all configured signals but this can also be configured to perform and OR condition.
+By default it will do an AND condition between all configured signals but this can also be configured to perform an OR condition.

 `Next Item Name (Other Outcome)` will contain the name of the next item (`Gaming Decision`) if the decision outcome evaluates to false.